tdwg/website/content/pages/conferences/2020/index.md

 page_order: 30
 ---

-# TDWG 2020 annual conference - Alexandria, VA USA
+# TDWG 2020 annual conference - POSTPONED

 The 2020 Annual TDWG conference was being organized jointly by [iDigBio](https://www.idigbio.org/), [GBIF](https://www.gbif.org/), and TDWG, with [National Museum of Natural History](https://naturalhistory.si.edu/) (Smithsonian) contributing as local host.
 It was to be held at the [The Westin Alexandria Old Town](https://www.marriott.com/hotels/travel/wasxw-the-westin-alexandria-old-town/).